Zhuang-Bio/scRNA_STseq_human_wounds_paper_scripts/README.md

 ## Data Available

 ### Web portal (Rshiny tool)
-  Processed data can be accessed on our web portal at https://www.xulandenlab.com/tools [Not publicly available right now]
+  Processed data can be accessed on our web portal at https://www.xulandenlab.com/tools

 ### Raw sequencing data
   Raw requencing data for this study will be deposited in GEO: https://www.ncbi.nlm.nih.gov/geo/.
 Please keep an eye on our manuscript.